 Hosting the largest number of regional headquarters (HQ) in the Middle East, the United Arab Emirates (UAE) is becoming a destination of choice to do business and access key markets in South Asia and Africa.

-Why Dubai for regional HQ?
+Why choose Dubai for regional headquarters?

 Dubai benefits from being part of an environment built on strong stability and global competitiveness.
 The UAE is moving towards a more diversified and sustainable economy, guided by the ‘We the UAE 2031’ vision and other initiatives.
 It is recognised as the most economically stable country, first among 89 nations by the US News & World Report.